Written By: SafeHome.org Team | Updated: August 10, 2023

-Residences accounted for 2 in 3 burglaries in 2017, with stores, offices, churches, schools and other buildings making up the other third.
+Residences accounted for 2 in 3 burglaries, with stores, offices, churches, schools and other buildings making up the other third.
 So how common is home burglary when taking into account how many residences exist in the U.S.?
 According to the data, burglary impacts nearly 7 in every 1,000 housing units.

 But even when calculating the numbers based on households, residential burglary has quite plainly become less common.
 In fact, the rate has fallen by about half since 2010.

 Over the past several years, the mix of burglaries impacting nonresidences vs. residences has shifted.
 Since reaching a higher near 75%, the percentage of residential burglaries has fallen since 2012.

 A majority of burglaries involved forcible entry, though about one-third occur as a result of what the FBI terms unlawful entry, which includes entering through an open door or window.
 But 57% of burglaries involve forcible entry, and another 6% involve attempted forcible entry.

 Among home burglaries where the time of day when the incident occurred was known, more than 6 in 10 occurred during the day.
 Even when expanding the scope to include all burglaries, regardless of the setting or time of day, daytime home burglaries are the most common, accounting for 34% of all burglaries.
 This mix has remained roughly the same over the past decade-and-a-half.